faceleg/pagesofinterest.net/_posts/2021-03-09-how-to-ask-for-linkedin-recommendations.md

 >
 > All good if you're too busy - just let me know!
 Of course I'd love to return the favour and write one for you too :)

+{% picture jpt-webp "images/how-to-ask-for-a-linkedin-recommendation-1.jpg" --alt {{ How to Ask for a LinkedIn Recommendation }} --picture class="post-inline-image-center" %}

 ## What to do next

 Think of the people you've worked with in the past: